JOJ0/synadm/CONTRIBUTING.md

 - We don't expect you to finish the PR / submit the changes we suggested "in time" but would like to ask you to **communicate your personal timeline**.
 - Usually it's not critical for a feature to be finished within a time frame.
 If you inform us that you will be able to finish your work within a month, but not right now, it's fine, **please just let us know**!
 - If it's a serious bug we might ask you for permission to take over your branch and continue the work ourselves.
-- Unfortunately we often see contributors submitting PR's, correcting a few of our suggested changes but then dissapear.
+- Unfortunately we often see contributors submitting PR's, correcting a few of our suggested changes but then disappear.
 Please don't do that!
-If you realise you won't find the time at all to continue your work, **please just let us know**.
+If you realize you won't find the time at all to continue your work, **please just let us know**.
 It's perfectly fine and there won't be hard feelings.
 If we consider your feature useful we might even take over and finish it ourselves.
 - We try to release merged features as soon as possible.
 Even the tiniest feature deserves a release.
 Sometimes we just can't make it soon enough because we don't find the time or we wait for something else because it makes sense to be released together.
 If a feature you submitted is merged and you'd need it urgently to be available on PyPi, **please kindly remind us** and we'll try to find the time.